 When we consume CBD, the compound interacts with our ECS allowing the system to increase the level of natural cannabinoids that are produced by the body.
 As a result, it’s believed that our body can target pain, attack diseases, and influence other symptoms in a much more efficient – and natural – manner.

 Also, as our ECS plays a hand in almost every bodily function (including appetite, mood disorders, pain relief, inflammation, etc), it is easy to understand why CBD oil has become so popular for such a wide range of conditions.

 Why Choose CBD Oil Over Traditional Treatments?

-There are hundreds of thousands of prescription pharmaceuticals out there, all of which are approved by medical professionals and accepted by the mainstream public.
-So why would you consider a treatment that can be seen as very controversial and has such a complicated legal history?
+There are thousands of prescription pharmaceuticals out there, all of which are approved by medical professionals and accepted by the mainstream public.
+So why would you consider a treatment that can be seen as controversial — especially one that has had such a complicated legal history?

-While CBD is becoming more accepted across the world, it is no lie that the history of the plant from which it came has been a volatile one!
-When we consider that drugs such as Xanax are primarily prescribed and even more widely abused, it seems crazy to think this would be more socially accepted than an all-natural plant extract!
+While CBD is becoming more accepted across the world, it is no lie that the history of the plant from which it comes from has been volatile, to say the least.
+When we consider that drugs such as Xanax are so commonly prescribed (and commonly abused), it is crazy to think that we have not focused more efforts on safer, more natural forms of treatment.

-The facts around many of the most commonly prescribed pharmaceuticals are quite terrifying.
-As well as being largely addictive, they also all come with a range of common and more serious side effects that can at times be life threatening!
-Not to mention how easy it can be to accidentally overdose on many of these drugs!
+The fact of the matter is that many of the most commonly prescribed pharmaceuticals out there are quite terrifying.
+As well as being addictive, they nearly all come with a range of side effects, some of which can be life-threatening.

 Medical Marijuana in Vermont